-Each mine problem is judged independently from the other.
-Once the total merits from each mine problem have been determined, these merits are then added together.
-The total merits are then "adjusted" for a final score in the mock mine event.
+Once the total merits from the mine problem have been determined, the total merits are then "adjusted" for a final score in the mock mine event.

-Overtime in the Mock Mine Problem will carry a severe demerit of 500 points and the team will be stopped from proceeding this is to reflect the importance of timely exit from the mine.
+Overtime in the Mock Mine Problem will carry a severe demerit of 500 merits and the team will be stopped from proceeding.
+This is to reflect the importance of timely exit from the mine.
 Merit points will not be accumulated after time has expired and the team has been stopped.